kperrine/minutesynth/docs/reference.md

 This uses ADSR parameters to create a module that can allow the output value to ramp up and down as specified whenever the module is triggered.
 Use the `t$` (second parameter) to reverse-bind a trigger (e.g. from [Voice](#voice)).

-ADSR parameters (see the [Intro docs](intro.md#adsr-controls) for a diagram that shows what each of these parameters means; they're all non-patchable):
+ADSR parameters (see the [Intro docs](intro.md#adsr-controls) for a diagram that shows what each of these parameters means; they're all non-patchable, but can be altered prior to triggering):

 | Parameter | Meaning | Default |
 |-|-|-|